TYPO3-extensions/sphinx/Documentation/KnownProblems/Index.rst

       $ sudo apt-get install python-setuptools

 - Sphinx installation may report as having completed successfully although it actually failed when an old version of Python is used (< 2.4).

+- The rendering of a PDF may fail with "Builder name pdf not registered" when using ``rst2pdf``.
+This is caused by global configuration file ``Resources/Private/sphinx-sources/RestTools/ExtendingSphinxForTYPO3/src/t3sphinx/settings/GlobalSettings.yml`` not being writable by the web server.
+This file is modified to support ``rst2pdf`` while building the Sphinx environment in Extension Manager.

 - With FAL (TYPO3 6.x) only LocalStorage has been implemented and tested, meaning code will need to be adapted in order to deal with other types of remote storage.